react-observatory/react-observatory/docs/Dynamic-Injection/Reducers.md

 # Reducers

+This chapter covers the basic setup for Dynamic Reducer Injection.

+## Global Reducer Setup

 First we need to create a function that will allow us to inject new reducers dynamically.

 In this example the `counter` reducer will be available on every page.